 Feng shui, which translates to "the wind and the water," is the Chinese art of correct placement.
 Practitioners believe that by arranging our furnishings and decor in a way that aligns with nature, we draw harmony and good health into our lives.
 According to this ancient philosophy, the placement of everything from the front door to the toilet plays in our overall well being.
 The Chinese actually employ a Feng shui master before building or buying a home.
 Most Feng shui experts stress the use of aesthetics and common sense in acheiving the desired results.

 There are many stories that can be told about putting Feng Shui to use, but the following is a favorite since it created a favorable change in my own life.
+In order to get a restful sleep and keep unwelcomed forces from entering the room while you sleep, place your bed where you can see the entrance.

 Several years ago, I purchased an in-town condominium.
 I was immediately taken with the master bedroom suite, which had beautiful mahogany book shelves built around the closet door on an end wall.
 I also loved the owner's choice of Hunter Green on the opposite wall, and purchased the gold-faced, deep paisley window blinds which had been custom made for the oversized window.
 This, I thought, will be the perfect haven for sleeping, working and reading; a comfortable space to which I can retreat.

+After living in the space for several months, I found myself uncomfortable in the room.
+The cozy retreat I had envisioned had actually become a cold, unwelcoming space.
+I began migrating to the guest room on several nights to work and sleep.
+I never felt rested in the morning, and I started to develop a negative feeling about my home.
+A few weeks later, after learning about the ancient Chinese philosophy of Feng shui , I was able to understand why the room didn't work, and why it was affecting my life.
 The ideal placement is within sight of the door but off to one side for maximum protection.
 The bookcases and placement of the heating elements had eliminated the best areas for the location of the bed, forcing it to the immediate right of the door.
 The problem could have been solved simply by hanging a mirror on the wall opposite the bed to reflect engery and provide a view of the entry.
 However, a few days work with a carpenter and electrician allowed proper placement of the bed (in a position with a clear view of the door).

 The Hunter Green, too dark for a sleeping area, was changed to a much warmer shade of persimmon, a color of luck.